PhilipGibbs/Lebesgue/Upper.md

 The sixteen cases will be labelled according to the four areas that the curve enters the interior of e.g. _F'B'AD'_ means the case where it must enter the triangles  _F'_,_B'_, _A_, _D'_

+### Cases where curve cannot enter the two regions

 First we will deal with simple cases where no reflections are required.
 The region _Aii_ is entirely within the intersection of areas _A'_ and _A_ and the region _Eii_ is entirely wihtin the area _E'_.
 Therefore any cases where the curve does not pass within the interior of both these areas is covered.
 This is true for 6 of the 16 cases where it enters _D'_ or _D_ and _B'_, i.e. cases _F'B'AD'_, _F'B'DD'_, _C'B'AD'_, _C'B'DD'_, _F'B'DA'_ and _C'B'DA'_.

 ##### Figure 11